The DSM 5 Follies, As Told in Its Own Words

 10. "There is in fact no outside organization that has the capacity to replicate the range of expertise that DSM-5 has assembled over the past decade to review diagnostic criteria for mental disorders."

-This statement is in response to the request for independent scientific review contained in a petition endorsed by 47 mental health professional associations including the BRITISH PSYCHOLOGICAL SOCIETY(See Post - The Future of Psychiatric Diagnosis).
+This statement is in response to the request for independent scientific review contained in a petition endorsed by 47 mental health professional associations.
 Because it is internal, secret, and porous, DSM 5's own scientific review process has no credibility.
 But contrary to the quote, there is a very clear and highly desirable alternative.
 The Cochrane group is expert in conducting independent, evidence-based scientific reviews to guide medical decision making.
 Cochrane should be contracted by APA to review the most contentious diagnoses.
 There is no other way DSM 5 can possibly gain the public trust.